 Parents/guardians must have an SSAT account to register a student for the SSAT.
 Use your account to:

 Use the Student Login to create or access your account.

 Check-in: You will show your admission ticket and confirm your student’s information, and staff will remind both you and your student of testing rules and any COVID-19 requirements.
 Parents/guardians can retain any student belongings or store them in a designated area.

 Security & Admission: Students will be asked to temporarily roll up sleeves to show they are not wearing a watch and turn out pockets to show they don’t have prohibited items.
 In some locations, students may walk through a metal detector, or a hand-held wand detector may be used, prior to entering the testing room.
 Staff will ensure proper social distancing throughout.

 Testing: Students will receive an SSAT answer booklet and verify all personal information is correct.
 When testing begins, students will be given a specific amount of time to complete each section, will be provided breaks of varying times between test sections, and will be given a five-minute warning before a section ends.

-Typically, scores will be released to schools indicated during the registration process approximately two weeks after completed test materials are received.
-Families can then access them online, and allow an additional week for delivery by U.S. first-class mail.
+Typically, scores will be released to schools indicated during the registration process and families within two weeks after completed test materials are received.
+Families can access them online through their account.
+Click here for more information.

 Scoring services, such as score alerts and the ability to review your student’s writing sample, are available for additional fees.